alvesvaren/homeassistant-react-hooks/README.md

 This is a collection of react hooks and apis to get state / push events to home assistant using websockets.

-> Note: This library is really WIP, many things are not amazingly stable, cleanly made and some things may not even work correctly.<br/>
+> Note: This library is really WIP, many things are not stable, cleanly made and some things may not work correctly.<br/>
-> I might also create breaking changes without warning, so be careful if using this for anything important
+> There might also be breaking changes without any warning, so be careful if using this for anything important

 [Package on NPM](https://www.npmjs.com/package/homeassistant-react-hooks)